scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 These facilities provide X-rays that 10,000 times more intense than the X-rays generated with in-house X-ray generators.
 Usually, the X- data are collected at -173 degrees Celsius in a cryostream of nitrogen gas to prolong the life of the crystal while exposed to such intense X-rays.
 The typical absorbed radiation dose of a large protein crystal 200 x 200 x 200 microns in size in the X-ray beam at synchrotron radiation laboratory during a 10-minute diffraction experiment is sufficient to kill 100,000 adult humans.
-While radiation damage sets in upon initial exposure of the crystal, the cooling prolongs the amount of time over which the crystal gives useful data.
+While radiation damage sets in upon initial exposure of the crystal to X-rays, the cooling prolongs the amount of time over that the crystal gives useful data.

-However, recently, several groups have completed successful native phasing experiments at room temperature by collecting data from large numbers of crystals :cite:`Yabukarski22`, :cite:`Greisman22`.
+However, recently, several groups have completed successful native phasing experiments at room temperature by collecting data from large numbers of crystals and merging the data :cite:`Yabukarski22`, :cite:`Greisman22`.
 The advantages of room temperature data collection include avoidance of conformational changes in the protein induced by supercooling the crystal.
 The room temperature data were collected from each crystal briefly before radiation damage degraded the diffraction too much.
 This is a remarkable achievement because the merging of diffraction data from many crystals in various orientations enhances the experimental error; this error can mask the weak anomalous signal that is being sought.